Who wins the Donovan Mitchell vs. Jayson Tatum matchup in tonight's game?

 Jayson Tatum & the Celtics

-- The Celtics have a +178 scoring differential, topping opponents by 8.5 points per game.
-They're putting up 117.3 points per game to rank seventh in the league and are giving up 108.8 per outing to rank third in the NBA.
+- The Celtics are outscoring opponents by 8.4 points per game with a +185 scoring differential overall.
+They put up 117.4 points per game (seventh in the NBA) and give up 109 per outing (fourth in the league).

-- Boston is third in the NBA at 46.9 rebounds per game.
-That's 3.6 more than the 43.3 its opponents average.
+- The 46.8 rebounds per game Boston averages rank third in the league, and are 3.9 more than the 42.9 its opponents collect per contest.

+- The Celtics connect on 15.7 three-pointers per game (second-most in the league) while shooting 36.6% from beyond the arc (16th in the NBA).
+They are making 1.9 more threes per contest than their opponents, who drain 13.8 per game while shooting 36.7%.

-- Boston has lost the turnover battle on average this season, committing 13.1 per game (13th in NBA play) while forcing 11.4 (29th in the league).
+- Boston has committed 1.6 more turnovers per game than its opponents, averaging 13.1 (14th in NBA action) while forcing 11.5 (29th in the league).

 Sportsbook Promo Codes